Vlastimir0500/Vlastimir0500/README.md

 # 💫 About Me:
-Hey, I'm **Rattandeep** — a computer science enthusiast who enjoys building, breaking, and understanding technology.
+Hey, I'm **Vlastimir** — a computer science enthusiast who enjoys building, breaking, and understanding technology.
 My interests span AI/ML, cybersecurity, systems programming, mathematics, scientific computing, and open-source software.
 I spend most of my time writing Python, exploring Linux, solving LeetCode problems, completing TryHackMe labs, and creating projects that automate or simplify real-world tasks.
 I'm driven by curiosity, research, and the challenge of learning something new every day.
 This GitHub is where I document my progress, experiments, and ideas as I work toward becoming a computational engineer and researcher.
 Always learning, always building, and always looking for the next interesting problem to solve.<br><br>

 ## 🌐 Socials: